Postrantor/navigation.ros.org/concepts/convert/output.md

 **Fig. 7.20:** Execution of a KUKA Youbot experiment illustrating fault tolerance.

-**Experiment 7.4 (Dynamic Environment)** _In this experiment the single armed ver- sion of the robot co-exists with other uncontrolled external robots.
+**Experiment 7.4 (Dynamic Environment)** _In this experiment the single armed version of the robot co-exists with other uncontrolled external robots.
 The robot is asked to place the green cube in the goal area on the opposite side of the room.
 The robot starts picking up the green cube and moves towards an obstructing object (a blue cube) to place it to the side (see Figure [7.21a).](#_bookmark259) Being single armed, the robot has to ungrasp the green cube (see Figure [7.21b)](#_bookmark259) to grasp the blue one (see Figure [7.22a).](#_bookmark260) While the robot is placing the blue cube to the side, an external robot places a new object between the controlled robot and the green cube (see Figure [7.22b).](#_bookmark260) The plan of the robot is then expanded to include the removal of this new object (see Figure [7.22c).](#_bookmark260) Then the robot can continue its plan by re-picking the green cube, without replaning.
-Now the robot approaches the yellow cube to remove it (see Fig- ure [7.23a),](#_bookmark261) but before the robot is able to grasp the yellow cube, another external robot picks up the yellow cube (see Figure [7.23b)](#_bookmark261) and places it to the side.
+Now the robot approaches the yellow cube to remove it (see Figure [7.23a),](#_bookmark261) but before the robot is able to grasp the yellow cube, another external robot picks up the yellow cube (see Figure [7.23b)](#_bookmark261) and places it to the side.
 The subplan for removing the yellow cube is skipped (without replaning) and the robot continues its task until the goal is reached (see Figure [7.23c).](#_bookmark261)_

 ![](./media/image165.jpeg){width="3.8908912948381453in" height="1.6156244531933508in"}